bparanj/crystal/programming/iac/docs/provisioner/terratest.md

 3. Serverspec or InSpec:

-   - Serverspec and InSpec are popular testing frameworks used for infrastructure testing, including testing server configurations and images.
+   - Serverspec and InSpec are popular testing frameworks used for infrastructure testing,  testing server configurations and images.
    - These frameworks allow you to write tests in a declarative manner, specifying the desired state and configuration of the image.
    - You can use these frameworks to write tests that verify the presence of specific files, packages, services, or configuration settings within the Packer-built image.